hraban/lift/website/source/index.md

 {anchor news}

 ### What is happening

+10 April 2010 - moved to git; lots of other stuff too but it's all undocumented :-(.

 1 March 2008
 Much excitement and new features.
 If only someone would write up the documentation.